Measurement-based infused circuits for variational quantum eigensolvers

+Our construction of $\mathcal{\hat{P}}^{(n)}(\theta)$ from $G$ has two motivations.
+First, $G$ acts as a unitary “blackbox” that is conveniently incorporated in circuits, since it contains input and output qubits generally absent in graphs~\cite{browne2006one}.
+Second, $G$ incurs fewer entangling operations by employing a single ancilla that is reusable after each measurement: $n$ CZs instead of the $2(n-1)$ cascaded CXs in the ancilla-free $\hat{Z}^{\otimes n}$ implementation~\cite{nielsen_chuang_2010, duncan2020zx, cowtan2020gadget, clinton2021hamiltonian, sriluckshmy2023multiqubitpauli} [Fig.~\ref{fig: conceptual}(b)].
+This factor-of-two reduction in entangling gates with constant overhead is relevant for NISQ implementations when increasing the number of qubits, variational layers, or many-body interactions.
+Furthermore, the gadgets' dependence on $\mathcal{\hat{H}}$ implies they scale only in depth and maintain constant $n$ with increasing system size.
+These features highlight Pauli gadgets as a cost-efficient element for VQE circuits; for trade-offs between depth-reduction and noise from mid-circuit measurements, see SM~\cite{supp_mat}.
+Below, we showcase their broad applicability via three VQE demonstrations on IBM Quantum.

-\textit{QCD on a 1D lattice.}--- Particle physics simulations are a promising candidate for achieving quantum advantage~\cite{funcke2022nisq, daley2022practical, klco2022standard, zohar2022quantum}, motivating the study of benchmark models on quantum computers~\cite{martinez2016real, muschik2017u, kokail2019self, paulson2020qed, haase2021qed, atas2021su2, mildenberger2022probing}.
-For our first gadget demonstration, we examine quantum chromodynamics (QCD) on a one-dimensional lattice.
-QCD describes the strong force between quarks and is governed by the $SU(3)$ gauge group.
-Following Ref.~\cite{atas2022su3}, we express the lattice Hamiltonian for a unit cell [Fig.~\ref{fig: vqe_results}(c)] possessing three quarks and antiquarks in the zero-baryon number ($B=0$) sector:
+\textit{1D lattice QCD:} Particle physics is a promising candidate for achieving quantum advantage~\cite{funcke2022nisq, daley2022practical, klco2022standard, zohar2022quantum}, motivating the study of benchmark models on quantum computers~\cite{martinez2016real, muschik2017u, kokail2019self, paulson2020qed, haase2021qed, atas2021su2, mildenberger2022probing}.
+Here, we examine quantum chromodynamics (QCD) on a one-dimensional lattice.
+Following Ref.~\cite{atas2022su3}, we express the Hamiltonian $\mathcal{\hat{H}}_{\text{QCD}}$ for a unit cell [Fig.~\ref{fig: vqe_results}(c)] possessing three quarks and three antiquarks in the zero-baryon number ($B=0$) sector.
+It is the sum of kinetic, mass, and electric field terms